 I studied at Loughborough University and graduated with a BSc (Hons) in Criminology and Social Policy.
-I relished all the fantastic sporting opportunities the University gave me, yet found my true passion was working with children in education, as I took on the role of Learning Support Assistant at a school in Coventry.
-From my very first day, I knew that the school environment was the place I was meant to be and loved working with a wide range of children and supporting their learning.
+I relished all the fantastic sporting opportunities the University gave me, yet found my true passion was working with children in education.
+I completed my PGCE at the University of Warwick and started at Crackley